GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.md

 ## Release notes

+### 1.3.4
+- Simplified the sidebar prize list by removing description rows so only the headline rewards display.
+- Synced the wheel animation duration with the configured spin timing so each play visibly rotates the wheel.
+- Locked the spin and win cues to the bundled `spin.mp3` and `win.mp3` audio files for consistent playback.

 ### 1.3.3
 - Refreshed the default wheel prizes to include the updated voucher spread and "Δοκιμάστε Ξανά" segment, keeping special odds for €50 and €100 rewards.